- Your credit score is a big three-digit number above your head that tells a potential lender how much of a risk you are.

 - It’s a good idea to get your credit card debt down first and keep the balances low because credit cards often carry the highest interest rates.

 - Avoid owing more than a third of your gross income on debt.

 - Close accounts when you’ve paid the balance owing.
 This will count in your favour as it will indicate that you are a lower risk.

-- Revolving credit is a bad idea and also usually carries high interest rates.
+- Revolving credit is a bad idea and usually carries high-interest rates.

-- Remember that as much as you need to manage your own accounts, those of your spouse will also need to be in good shape if you’re applying for a home loan.
+- Remember that as much as you need to manage your own accounts, those of your spouse will also need to be in good shape if you’re applying for a joint bond.
 The banks will want to know about their credit history too.